[Windows 8 Review] What’s New in Windows 8 Consumer Preview (Public Beta)?

 Windows_8_Start_Screen.png

-In previously released Windows 8 Developer Preview build, Start Screen was not very customizable and you had to modify system files to change its look-n-feel.
-But in Windows 8 Consumer Preview, Microsoft has added customization option for Start Screen.
+In Windows 8 testing versions, Start Screen was not very customizable and you had to modify system files to change its look-n-feel.
+But in Windows 8 RTM version, Microsoft has added customization options for Start Screen.
 You can choose Start Screen background from a given set of images.
 Also you can change Start Screen color by selecting a color from given list.
+If you want to set your desired wallpaper as background image of Start Screen, check out following articles:

 Windows 8 Desktop: